SYMPTOMS |

 |

-- Acceptable temperature range is 50-90ºF.
-For warmer conditions (roughly 70-75ºF and up) Wet Edge may need to be thinned to improve proper flow, working time and proper thickness.
+- The acceptable temperature range is 50-90ºF.
+For warmer conditions (roughly 70-75ºF and up), Wet Edge may need to be thinned to improve proper flow, working time, and proper thickness.

-- The acceptable relative humidity to apply Wet Edge is 0-90%.
+- The acceptable relative humidity (RH) to apply Wet Edge is 0-90%.
 Applying Wet Edge in conditions over 70% humidity can slow the cure rate of the paint.
-Applying Wet Edge over 90% RH can dramatically increase the dry time, and higher risk of a dull finish.
+Applying Wet Edge over 90% RH can dramatically increase the dry time, and create a higher risk of a dull finish.

-- Only designed to be used with TotalBoat Special Brushing Thinner 100 or xylene for spraying.
-These solvents will give Wet Edge a sense of flow and extend the wet edge time, but if overused, the final gloss finish can be reduced, drips may occur, or the paint may not cure within the expected timeframe.
+- Only designed to be used with TotalBoat Special Brushing Thinner 100 or TotalBoat Spray Thinner 101 for spraying.
+These solvents will give Wet Edge a sense of flow and extend the wet-edge time, but if overused, the final gloss finish can be reduced, drips may occur, or the paint may not cure within the expected timeframe.

 |